DebsankarBanerjee/DebsankarBanerjee.github.io/README.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/3S5A1Zv2W1c" frameborder="0" allowfullscreen></iframe>

 ### Self-organization of intracellular structures:
-I combine ideas from statistical mechanics, cell biology and systems biology to study the design principles employed in dynamic (stochastic) self-organization and size-regulation of various organelles and intracellular structures.
+I combine ideas from statistical mechanics, cell biology and systems biology to study the design principles employed in dynamic self-organization and size-regulation of various organelles and intracellular structures.
 I have used chemical master equation and stochastic reaction network and hydrodynamics to describe the problems of self-organization.

 <img src="https://www.mdpi.com/cells/cells-09-01646/article_deploy/html/images/cells-09-01646-g003.png" >